 Can I put monstera outside in summer?
 Yes, in temperatures above 60°F (15°C).
 Place it in a shaded or dappled-light spot outdoors, as direct outdoor sun will scorch the leaves quickly.
 Bring it back indoors before temperatures drop below 55°F in fall.

 Monstera deliciosa rewards consistent, patient care more than any special treatment.
-Bright indirect light, well-draining soil, and a conservative watering schedule will take you 90% of the way.
+Bright indirect light, well-draining soil, and a conservative watering schedule prevent most common problems.
 Add a moss pole and some humidity, and you’ll have a plant that grows noticeably from month to month.

 Looking for a care routine you don’t have to think about?
-Download the KnowYourPlant app , it tracks your specific monstera and sends personalized watering reminders based on your home environment, pot size, and season.
+Download the KnowYourPlant app, and it can track your specific monstera with watering reminders based on your home environment, pot size, and season.